SomeWeirdMeme/420121_a01_github/README.md

 # 420121_a01_github
-First repo to learn abt git and github
+First repo to learn abt git and
+lberon